Are you dreaming of studying in Australia? You'll need to apply for a student visa to make that dream a reality.

 Here's a simple guide: First, enrol in an Australian course and get a letter of offer.
 Once you accept the offer, you'll receive a Confirmation of Enrolment (CoE) letter.
 Remember, this CoE letter is a must for your student visa application.

 If you're applying from outside Australia, don't forget to include the CoE with your visa application.
 Just having the letter of offer won't be sufficient.

-In this blog, you will learn how to apply for an Australian student visa, the requirements, what you need, how long it takes, eligibility criteria, and much more.
+In this blog, find out how to apply for an Australian student visa, the requirements, processing times, eligibility criteria, and more.

 1. Eligibility Criteria For Australian Student Visa

 International students aged six or older can apply for an Australian student visa if they possess a confirmation of enrollment letter and a letter of offer from an education provider.

 For students below 18 years old, arranging suitable welfare support for their stay in Australia is crucial before starting the student visa application.

 To apply for a student visa, students must meet specific criteria and provide evidence confirming their compliance with all requirements.

 While the necessary documents may vary based on the country of passport, the Department of Home Affairs typically requires the following documents to approve an Australian student:

 Confirmation of Enrolment (CoE)